laristra/flecsale/flecsale/README.md

 # Summary

-This is where the main ALE library functionallity is developped.
-The end result of the code whithin this folder is a library, **libale.a**, that users can link against in order to create actual applications.
+This is where the main ALE library functionality is developed.
+The end result of the code within this folder is a library, **libale.a**, that users can link against in order to create actual applications.
 There is no `main` function defined anywhere within this directory.

-Developpers should create and test their functionality here.
+Developers should create and test their functionality here.
 A sample sub-package is provided for instructional purposes in `dummy`.
-Developpers should familiarize themselves with the [Cinch](https://github.com/losalamos/cinch) build system and Google's C++ testing framework [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).
+Developers should familiarize themselves with the [Cinch](https://github.com/losalamos/cinch) build system and Google's C++ testing framework [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).